MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 ### Who can convert a trial environment to a production environment?

-If you have 1GB of available database capacity, you can convert a trial environment to production.
-You might need to free up or purchase additional capacity if the trial database exceeds 1GB.
-To determine the size of the trial database see: [Common Data Service storage capacity](capacity-storage.md).
+The organization (tenant) admin can determine who is allowed to create trial environments and convert to production.
+If allowed and you have 1GB of available production database capacity, you can convert a trial environment to production.
+You might need to free up or purchase additional capacity if the trial environment database exceeds available production capacity.
+To determine the size of the trial environment database see: [Common Data Service storage capacity](capacity-storage.md).

 ### How can I retain my data and resources if I don't have a way to convert the trial (standard) environment to a production environment?